acpfog/linux-notes/freeipa_server_fedora.md

 ### Management through Web UI

-Open in your browser the link `https://freeipa.company.local/` and log in with the user "admin" and the password you set by -a option.
+Open the link `https://freeipa.company.local/` in your browser.
+Log in with the user "admin" and the password you set by -a option.
 You can add a new account with login "username".

-### Check requests to the LDAP server
+### Make requests to the LDAP server

 Get information about the new user using the Directory Manager account